M.H.A. Frequently Asked Questions

 What makes the Seton Hall University online M.H.A. program unique?

-The online M.H.A. program was built on a very successful on-campus program and began in 1998.
+The online M.H.A. program was built on a very successful on-campus program and began in 1997.
 It differs from most other in-person programs in several ways.
 First, many participants are mid-career, recent graduates or experienced professionals who share a wealth of practical knowledge in the courses.
 Second, we designed the program in collaboration with healthcare administrators and academic experts who know what knowledge and skills you need to move ahead in your career.
 Third, the structure of the program allows you to manage your studies to fit the demands of your professional and personal life.
+The M.H.A. program was the first online program offered at Seton Hall University.

 If you are still in need of information after reviewing our webpages and these FAQs, please feel free to contact us directly: